pampa/mst/README.md

 The toolkit does not come with an internal clock source.
 External midi clock must be patched in e.g. from a drum machine or DAW.

+All musical timings within the toolkit are in **steps**.
+Midi clock is 24ppq / 24 pulses per querter note, so each 4th note is 24 steps.
+8th are 12 steps, 16th are 6 steps, 32th are 3 steps.
+Smallest division is 1/96 of a full note.

+You can increase the resolution of the sequencer by doubling the incomming clock - e.g. set the drum machine to 200bpm instead of 100, and adjust the clock divisions for event scheduling accordingly.

 ## midi.Input

 Midi input port, provides clock and transport control messages.